Zilliqa/ZIP/zips/zip-18.md

 - Reward per second = 275,000 ZIL / (45s*100) = ~61.1 ZIL/s
 - Base inflation rate = 61.1 ZIL/s x (365 x 24 x 3600) / 14.2e9 = ~13.57%

 According to the circular economic model Zilliqans are obliged to spend those minted ZILs by paying fees to the network.
-Assuming the zero inflation state, when fees payed equals the block rewards, with the current network configuration this relates to one of:
+Assuming the zero inflation state, fees payed equals the block rewards, with the current network configuration this relates to one of:

 **A)** ~61 ZRC-2 token transfers per second (assuming 1 ZIL per TX)